+Approved Countries: All

-Quarantine Pests: Caladium virus X
+Quarantine Pests: Phymatotrichopsis omnivora; Virus diseases

 Entry Conditions: Basic; with variations and additional conditions as specified below:

+A. For Whole Plants

+PEO: Level 2

+Minimum Period: 6 months

-B. For Dormant Bulbs from Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Israel, Italy, Luxembourg, The Netherlands, Portugal, South Africa, Spain, Sweden, United Kingdom, USA:
+B. For Dormant Bulbs from Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Israel, Italy, Luxembourg, The Netherlands, Portugal, South Africa, Spain, Sweden, United Kingdom:

+OPTION 1:

 "In addition to inspection of dormant bulbs prior to shipment, the crop from which the bulbs were derived was inspected during the growing season according to appropriate procedures, and considered free of quarantine pests, and practically free from other injurious pests."

+OPTION 2: PEO: Level 1

+Minimum Period: 3 months

+C. For Dormant Bulbs from the USA

+No import permit is required unless the bulbs require post-entry quarantine.

+PEQ: None or Level 2 (see below)

+Additional Declaration(s):